 Three weeks before our last meeting as elders, I was asked to 'consider my place' on the team.
 I responded to this question by email - one I still have a copy of (you can see it at the end of this post).
 Despite asking in the moment three times for clarification, neither elder gave me a reason for the question.
 Our final meeting happened three weeks later and this is where the memories differ...

 The elders' memory:

 Almost 6 weeks after the elders meeting and two weeks after the first church meeting where my departure was announced, there was a follow up church meeting to clarify what really happened due to the number of questions in the church.
 In this meeting it was announced that in the final elders meeting, the paid elder asked me for my answer to the 'considering my place'.
 It was said that I decided not to answer and instead put it back on him to answer.
-There was no mention that I'd answered in an email already.
+There was no mention that I'd answered in an email already (an email I still have but continue reading for a snippet of it).
 He apparently then explained I should stand down, that I was quarrelsome and hindering meetings and decisions.
 It was also announced that I took responsibility for the times I was forceful and that it was because of the nature of how I was responding that my points were hard to hear.
 I think the audience got the point, I was to blame, it was right to stand me down, and they made it clear to me, in the moment why they stood me down.